Vina Mazumdar: Career

 In 1980, she co-founded the Centre for Women's Development Studies (CWDS), New Delhi and remained its founder-Director from 1980 till her retirement in 1991.
-CWDS initiated the concept of "action-research" as it organised landless peasant women in Bankura district of West Bengal.
+CWDS initiated the concept of "action-research" as it studied landless tribal peasant women in Jhilimili village in Bankura district and Medinipur of West Bengal at the 'Reorientation Camp for Seasonally Migrant Women Labourers' organised by the Government of West Bengal.
 It soon became an influential institution which impacted the course of women's studies in India.
+She later credited her fieldwork with rural women for helping her change her approach to research and view public policy from the perspective of the 'dispossessed'.
 Through her career, Mazumdar straddled both the scholarship and activism side of women's studies, which she referred as "women's studies movement".
-She was also a founding-member of the Indian Association of Women's Studies (IAWS, founded 1982).
-Thereafter she was Senior Fellow at CWDS and JP Naik National Fellow, ICSSR for two years.
-From 1996 to 2005 she was the chairperson, Centre for Women's Development Studies, New Delhi.
+She was also a founding-member of the Indian Association for Women's Studies (IAWS), founded 1982.
+She not only played a key role in its establishment but later served as the General Secretary of its first executive committee (1981-1984) and its president (1998-2000).
+Thereafter, she was Senior Fellow at CWDS and J. P. Naik National Fellow, ICSSR for two years.
+From 1996 to 2005, she was the chairperson of the Centre for Women's Development Studies, New Delhi.
+In 2006, she was appointed a National Research Professor of Social Sciences by the Government of India.